Success through cooperation:

 highQ

-AI-based optimization of current mobility offers
+AI-based optimisation of current mobility offers

 The goal of the highQ MobilitySuite app is to promote sustainable, cross-provider, and multimodal transportation options for people and goods.
 Through an integrated incentive system, the application motivates users to sustainably change their own mobility behavior.

 The highQ MobilitySuite obtains weather data from the Mobility Data Space.
 This data is linked with data on mobility services and infrastructures.
-In this way, users get a comprehensive overview of the most favorable mobility options in each case – and additionally benefit from various types of rewards if they choose the sustainable option.
+In this way, users get a comprehensive overview of the most favourable mobility options in each case – and additionally benefit from various types of rewards if they choose the sustainable option.

 Mercedes-Benz